-- The general reserve comprised a further 17 infantry, 2 motorised and 3 armoured divisions.
+- The general reserve comprised a further 17 infantry, 2 motorized and 3 armored divisions.

-Between January and May 1940, four reserve armoured divisions were formed and placed at the disposal of the General Headquarters.
+Between January and May 1940, four reserve armored divisions were formed and placed at the disposal of the General Headquarters.
 These divisions absorbed a number of the above-mentioned tank battalions and companies.
-Armoured fighting vehicles were also to be found in the cavalry divisions undergoing mechanisation, in five light cavalry divisions which were also still not completely mechanised, and in the reconnaissance groups.
-All these formations combined horsed cavalry, motor-cycle troops, armoured cars, tanks, and infantry mounted in cross-country vehicles.
+Armored fighting vehicles were also to be found in the cavalry divisions undergoing mechanization, in five light cavalry divisions which were also still not completely mechanized, and in the reconnaissance groups.
+All these formations combined horsed cavalry, motor-cycle troops, armored cars, tanks, and infantry mounted in cross-country vehicles.